 We do not usually give time frames unless something is visibly near completion on the project tracker.
-This includes main net, contracts, and integration with other projects.
+This includes features, contracts, and integration with other projects.
 If something is immediately pending to be merged within the code base, it will be visible as an open PR (pull request) in the repository.

 We are always looking for talented and experienced individuals.
 Please send your résumé/CV to email@example.com.

 You can set up a node to run on a test network or the Ethereum mainnet right now.
 The node will not be able to participate in fulfilling shared requests yet, but will in the near future.
 However, it can be used to fulfill requests sent to it and you can add external adapters to it for extending its functionality.

 Requesters may specify an amount of LINK that all nodes must deposit as a penalty fee in case the node doesn’t fulfill the request.
 However, since penalty fees are optional, not all requests will require it.

 The hardware requirements of the Chainlink node are very minimal to start with.
 For example, Chainlink can be compiled and effectively ran on a Raspberry Pi.
 You may need to add resources only if your node receives extremely frequent usage.
 However, connectivity to an Ethereum client is required for communication with the blockchain.
 If you decide to run your own Ethereum client, you will want to run that on a separate machine.
 Hardware requirements of Ethereum clients may change over time.